ForkBombGIT/COMP4004-CMS/README.md

 ### Backend
 Start the project by running  a shell in the root directory of the project and running `make up`

-Once the project is running, enter the `backend/` directory and run the command `npm run testLocal`
+Once the project is running, open a new shell, enter the `backend/` directory and run the command `npm run testLocal`

 ### Acceptance tests
+*Feature files can  be found in the directory `backend/features`*

+*This code is ran using `selenium` and as such, the test suite requires a viewable browser window.
+While running the test suite ensure adequate space on your monitor for selenium to interact.*

 Start the project by running  a shell in the root directory of the project and running `make up`

-Once the project is running, enter the `backend/` directory and run the command `npm run bdd`
+Once the project is running, open a new shell, enter the `backend/` directory and run the command `npm run bdd`

-_Feature files can  be found in the directory backend/features_

 ## Code Structure
 Explained here are the most important points of the code structure, where to find configs, etc.
 ```